BlWasp/switchRole/README.md

 -----
 an administrator wants to attribute a user the privilege to run an apache server.
 Without our module, the administrator can use either setcap command to inject the necessary privilege in the binary of apache server (option1) or use pam_cap.so module and setcap command (option2).
 Both options have problems: All systems' users will get this privilege in the case of option 1.
 The configuration of the binary apache will be lost after updating the apache package.

-To achieve this obective using our module, an admininstrator should follow the following steps:
+To achieve this objective using our module, an admininstrator should follow the following steps:

 1- Grant the privilege cap_bet_bind_service, cap_dac_override to the user by editing capabilityRole.conf file.
 Note that cap_dac_override is not mandatory if the administraor changes the ownership of the log files.